haddocking/haddocking.github.io/education/molmod_online/simulation.md

 </a>

 <a class="prompt prompt-info">
-  Load the two newly created PDB files in Pymol.
+  Load the two newly created PDB files in PyMOL.
 Color the b-factor structure accordingly and inspect the flexible regions visually.
 Note the unphysical character of the average structure.
 </a>
 <a class="prompt prompt-pymol">